You know your audience. You think you know your competition. But do you really know who your target market is and what they're looking for?

 - Studying customer reviews and feedback

-And how do you track your competitors’ online activity?
-You can use specialized competitive analysis tools like Surfer to get the lowdown on your competitors.
+And how do you track your competitors’ website activity?
+You can use competitive analysis tools like Surfer to get the lowdown on your competitors.

 For instance, let’s say you work for IKEA and want your products to feature for the search term, “lamp shades for bedroom.”